University of Nebraska-Lincoln

 What is TRIO?

-At UNL, the Office of TRIO Programs, through its pre-college programs Educational Talent Search (ETS), Regular Upward Bound (RUB), and Upward Bound Math-Science (UBMS), engages students from Lincoln Public Schools.
+At the university, the Office of TRIO Programs, through its pre-college programs Educational Talent Search (ETS), Regular Upward Bound (RUB), and Upward Bound Math-Science (UBMS), engages students from Lincoln Public Schools.
 ETS targets students from 6th grade through 12th grade, while RUB and UBMS works with students in high schools from 9th through 12th grade.

 Where did TRIO originate?